DNA tests may be a big seller this holiday season. Will you be giving away too much?

 And it really doesn’t matter if your sample is earmarked for use in tracing Neanderthal ancestors or just looking for rare disease genes.
 It doesn’t matter if the sample is destroyed.
 The code itself is digitized and can be shared countless times and in countless ways.

-“Even if you just send your DNA in for genealogical work, what those companies typically run is a SNP test for a couple of hundred markers,” Greely said.
+“Even if you just send your DNA in for genealogical work, what those companies typically run is a SNP test hundreds of thousands of markers, even though they may be only looking for a couple of hundred markers,” Greely said.
 A SNP (pronounced “snip”) is a single nucleotide polymorphism, a single-letter difference in the genetic code that may cause disease or that may lead back to your great-great grandfather.

-It may mean nothing, but it may contain valuable information, Greely said.

 “That analysis shows things about your health that the company never told you because that is not the business they are in,” he said.
 “They are in the genealogy business.”